solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 ### Verify the Upstream for the Pet Store Application

-The Gloo discovery services watch for new services added to the Kubernetes cluster.
-When the petstore service was created, Gloo automatically created an Upstream for the petstore service.
+The Gloo Edge discovery services watch for new services added to the Kubernetes cluster.
+When the petstore service was created, Gloo Edge automatically created an Upstream for the petstore service.
 If everything deployed properly, the Upstream **STATUS** should be **Accepted**.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/helloworld_upstreams.mp4" type="video/mp4">